 In May 1987, the Ministry of Home Affairs arrested 16 people under the Internal Security Act (ISA) for their involvement in a “Marxist conspiracy”.
 They were detained without trial for between one month and three years.
-Tan Wah Piow, a former University of Singapore Students’ Union president residing in England was named the mastermind behind the plot.
+Tan Wah Piow, a former University of Singapore Students’ Union president residing in the United Kingdom, was named the mastermind behind the plot.1

-The government named Tan Wah Piow, a former University of Singapore Students’ Union president based in Britain as the mastermind behind the plot.
-Tan had fled Singapore in 1976 after evading National Service.
+The government named Tan Wah Piow, a former University of Singapore Students’ Union president based in the United Kingdom as the mastermind behind the plot.
+Tan had left Singapore in 1976 after evading National Service.4

-Cheng, a full-time church volunteer was Tan’s key assistant.
+Vincent Cheng, a full-time church volunteer, was Tan’s key assistant.
 They shared a common goal of establishing a classless society.
-Cheng, who once studied to be a Catholic priest concentrated on two main areas - church groups and students via the student union, especially those of Singapore Polytechnic.
+Cheng, who once studied to be a Catholic priest, concentrated on two main areas: church groups and students via the student union, especially those from the Singapore Polytechnic.
 The strategy was to use the church in their political struggle.
-During small Bible study sessions, Cheng and his members spread anti-establishment ideas.
+During small Bible study sessions, Cheng and his members spread anti-establishment ideas.5

-It was also said that the detainees had links with Filipino leftists and advocates of ''liberation theology'' as well as Sri Lankan separatists.
-Liberation theology was reportedly a movement in Roman Catholic religious teaching advocating for the Church’s active involvement in combating social, political, and economic oppression.
+It was also said that the detainees had links with Filipino leftists and advocates of “liberation theology”' as well as Sri Lankan separatists.7 Liberation theology was reportedly a movement in Roman Catholic religious teaching advocating for the Church’s active involvement in combating social, political, and economic oppression.8

-Over the next few weeks, six more people were arrested which brought the total to 22 people under arrest.
+Over a few weeks after the initial arrest in May 1987, six more people were arrested which brought the total under arrest to 22 people.9

 Following the arrest, Catholic priests Fathers Edgar D’Souza and Patrick Goh issued statements questioning the detentions.
-Church services were held for the detainees and their families and this led to the build-up of tension between the Church and the government.
+Church services were held for the detainees and their families and this contributed to the build-up of tension between the Church and the government.10

 He also revealed that he used the Catholic Church and various church bodies and publications because they provided a ready cover to further the cause.
 Cheng said that Tan wanted him to build a broad base of grassroots organisations that could be used to build political action against the government through means such as demonstrations, strikes and riots.
 The strategy was aimed at “confronting the Government, creating turmoil in the country, agitating the masses, so that in creating instability, the government of the day can be overthrown”.
-Cheng was regretful of using the church institutions and manipulating the young people who trusted him.14
+Cheng expressed regret using the church institutions and manipulating the young people who trusted him.14

-Tan’s role in the Marxist plot was evident in the letters that he wrote to Chia.
+Tan’s role in the Marxist plot was evident in the letters that he wrote to Chia Boon Tai.
 The letters were not sent to Chia directly but were instead addressed to Chia’s brother in Johor Baru.
-In the letters, Tan suggested using the church’s support and goodwill for their cause.
+In the letters, Tan suggested using the church’s support and goodwill to further their cause.15

 Cheng was served with a two-year detention order.
-Eleven others, including Teo were served with one-year detention orders.
+11 others, including Teo Soh Lung, were served with one-year detention orders.
 Six more persons were arrested while some of the detainees were released.

 In a two-part television documentary titled Tracing The Conspiracy, the detainees spoke of the roles they played in an intricate network.
-Tang and Teo revealed how they targeted the Law Society as a pressure group to oppose the government.
-Wong spoke of how drama group, Third Stage, used plays as a tool to portray Singapore’s social and political system in an unfavourable light.
+Tang Lay Lee and Teo revealed how they targeted the Law Society as a pressure group to oppose the government.
+Wong Souk Yee spoke of how the drama group, Third Stage, used plays as a tool to portray Singapore’s social and political system in an unfavourable light.
 Tan also insisted that they infiltrate the Workers’ Party and on his insistence the group helped to print and distribute Workers’ Party pamphlets during the 1984 General Elections.
-After the elections, Tsang and Tan Tee Seng slowly moved into positions of influence within the party.
+After the elections, Kenneth Tsang Chi Seng and Tan Tee Seng slowly moved into positions of influence within the party.
 They later took control of the party’s publication, The Hammer, which they used as a channel to propagate anti-government sentiments and influence public opinion against the government.16

 By December 1987, all the detainees had been released except for Cheng.

-However, in April 1988, nine of the released detainees issued a joint statement accusing the government of ill treatment and torture while under detention.
-They also denied involvement in any conspiracy and alleged that they were pressured to make the confessions.
-Eight of the nine were re-arrested and detained for a second time.
-The ninth member, Tang escaped re-arrest as she was in the United Kingdom.
+In April 1988, nine of the released detainees issued a joint statement accusing the government of ill treatment and torture while under detention.
+They also denied involvement in any conspiracy and alleged that they were pressured to make the confessions.17 Eight of the nine were re-arrested and detained for a second time.
+The ninth member, Tang, escaped re-arrest as she was in the United Kingdom.18

-Four of the detainees – Teo, Tsang, Wong and De Souza were issued with one-year detention orders.
+Four of the detainees – Teo, Tsang, Wong Souk Yee and Kevin de Souza were issued with one-year detention orders.
 They filed for writ of habeas corpus proceedings.
-A habeas corpus is a legal action or writ, through which a person can seek release from the unlawful detention of himself, or of another person.
+A habeas corpus is a legal action or writ, through which a person can seek release from the unlawful detention of himself, or of another person.20

-Queens Counsel Anthony Lester pleaded Teos case but the application was dismissed by the High Court.
-She later filed an appeal.
+Queens Counsel Anthony Lester pleaded Teo’s case but the application was dismissed by the High Court.
+She later filed an appeal.21

 The Court of Appeal ordered the four detainees to be released but they were immediately re-arrested under new detention orders.
 The detainees filed fresh applications for writ of habeas corpus.
 However, three of the detainees later withdrew their applications and they were released.
 Teo’s application was dismissed by the High Court and she filed an appeal again.